arvin-ramezani/simple-nodejs-crud-api/README.md

 5. **express-validator** - A middleware for Express.js that helps with request validation.
 6. **Swagger** - A tool for documenting APIs with interactive documentation and client SDK generation.
 7. **Vitest** - A JavaScript testing framework for unit tests.
+8. **Supertest** - A Node.js library that allows developers and testers to test the APIs.
+9. **mongodb-memory-server** - A library that provides a simple way to spin up an in-memory MongoDB server for testing purposes.

 ## Conclusion: